-Michael W. Rutherford is one of the few photographers who is equally at home on horseback documenting cowboys in the American West, photographing corporate executives and music stars or creating culinary art in his mid-century studio in Nashville.
+Michael W. Rutherford is one of the few photographers who is equally at home on horseback documenting cowboys in the American West, photographing corporate executives and music stars or creating culinary art in any location.

 He began his career in photography immediately upon graduating from Southern Illinois University.
 With a degree in commercial photography he headed to the Chicago area and began photographing International Harvester Farm Equipment in the vast wheat fields of the northern Midwest.